distributed-it-for-telco/distributed-rating-doc/src/USE-CASES/UC-01/index.md

-# Listing of customer products
+# Retrival of customer product inventory

 ```admonish abstract title="Pertaining to"
 - Customer account type: **ANY**